-Perhaps it’s time to start talking about money.
+Perhaps it’s time to start talking debt help and how to get it.
+Have you ever looked into money management support groups?
 It’s time to stop letting shame and inadequacy keep us from being real and honest about money and finances.
 Here’s what I’ve learned about debt support groups, including how to find online support groups as well as local debt support groups in your area.

 Credit counselors help consumers manage — and ultimately lower — their debt.
 They promise to negotiate with debtors, create payment plans, and lower the interest rates of people in debt.
 Their ultimate goal is to eliminate your debt.
 Credit counseling can be good… so good, it’s even mandatory in some situations — like before you can file for bankruptcy.

 Showing someone else how to manage money may be easy when that someone is your teenager.
 If you’re trying to help another member of your family who’s asking you for money, giving them money management tips is probably not going to be as easy.
 Here are some things you can do when dealing with a loved one who cannot or will not manage their money.

 If you’re looking for some debt collection help, including tips for dealing with debt collectors who are harassing you, start here.
 These tips will help put an end to all the phone calls from debt collection agencies, and put you back in control of your past-due bills.